quantumde/Open-Terraria-Project/README.md

 Open Terraria Project is...
 Try to make something like Terraria, but in terminal, c++, and using only cross-platform libraries.

+### External
+ * Ncurses 6.3 static library with "-fPIC" CFLAGS and CXXFLAGS

 ### Dependencies